Blackbird

 Description

-A command line tool to search for accounts by username and email address across social networks and websites.
+Blackbird is a Python command-line tool that searches for accounts associated with a given username or email address across social networks and websites.

-Blackbird is integrated with WhatsMyName project, which has 600+ sites to perform accurate reverse username search.
+For username searches, the tool is integrated with the WhatsMyName project, which maintains a database of 600+ sites for accurate reverse username lookups.
 The data sources maintained by the WhatsMyName team can be found here.

-Blackbird, like other username enumeration tools such as Sherlock, checks usernames against a unique collection of sources, resulting in different results for the same username compared to Sherlock.
-For example, Blackbird covers more NSFW and alternative social media sources (including Gab and Truth Social), while Sherlock has better results in surfacing accounts on mainstream social networks that are currently or were in the past popular, such as Linkedin, ICQ, 9Gag, Letterboxd and similar, as well.
+Like other username enumeration tools such as Sherlock, it checks usernames against its own distinct collection of sources, meaning results for the same username will differ between tools.
+It provides broader coverage of NSFW and alternative social media platforms, including Gab and Truth Social, while Sherlock tends to surface stronger results on mainstream social networks that are currently or were previously popular, such as LinkedIn, ICQ, 9Gag, and Letterboxd.

 Cost